-- 1890: Present church building constructed between September and December.
+- 1890: Began as a Presbyterian church.
+The names of the church trustees were James Johnston, William Blair and William Chambers.
+They were some of the founding fathers.
+The present church building was constructed between September and December.
 John Johnston was hired to oversee construction at $1.00 per day and members of the congregation donated their labour.
 Most of the materials for the church were purchased in Fenelon Falls and shipped by train to Haliburton.
 It was then brought to the site by horse and wagon.

 - 1894: A drive shed, where people could shelter their horses during church services was built.
 It was later torn down in the 1930s.

 - 1900: Minutes show discussion of organ purchase that was likely completed early in 1901.
 The original organ may have been replaced with an organ owned and donated by Mrs. Cryderman.

 - 1901: Clearing and laying out of burying ground for 12 Mile Lake View Cemetery Plot was 16 x16 (8 graves) at cost of $1.50 Caretaker paid $7.00 for the year.

 - 1921: The local Presbyterian and Methodist churches (Zion in Carnarvon built in 1891) join together to become part of the United Church of Canada (church unions at the national level did not occur officially until 1925) in the Minden Charge.
 Regular summer services continued to be held at Twelve Mile Lake for nearly 50 years.